What is polio and how does it spread?

 Why were polio vaccination rates so low in India?

-Many parents didn’t know the importance of the polio vaccine and were suspicious of the health workers trying to vaccinate their children.
+Many parents didn’t know the importance of the polio [[vaccine::A medicine that is injected into the body to protect it from harmful diseases.]] and were suspicious of the health workers trying to vaccinate their children.
 Since the population of India is so huge and so many people live in areas that are difficult to reach, the vaccine wasn’t able to reach them.

 How did India put an end to polio?